taisei-project/taisei/doc/BASISU.rst

 found, make sure ``~/.local/bin`` is in your ``PATH``, or choose another directory that is.

 The optimization options in ``meson setup`` are optional but highly recommended, as the encoding process can be quite slow.

-It's also possible to use the upstream encoder, which may be packaged by your distribution.
+It's also possible to use `the upstream encoder <https://github.com/BinomialLLC/basis_universal>`__, which may be packaged by your distribution.
 However, this is not recommended.
 As of 2020-08-06, the upstream encoder is missing some important performance optimizations; see `BinomialLLC/basis_universal#105 <https://github.com/BinomialLLC/basis_universal/pull/105>`__ `BinomialLLC/basis_universal#112 <https://github.com/BinomialLLC/basis_universal/pull/112>`__ `BinomialLLC/basis_universal#113 <https://github.com/BinomialLLC/basis_universal/pull/113>`__.